TheMoxyFoxy/legends-and-lore-rulebook/content/pages/combat/combat-basics.md

 ---
-title: "How Combat Works"
+title: "Combat Basics"
 date: 2025-09-05T14:57:22-07:00
 draft: true
 ---

-# How Combat Works
+# Combat Basics
 Combat works in a very straightforward and consistent way.
 Combat alternates between players and enemies.
 During the players' turn, they decide which of them will go (that hasn't gone this turn).
 Then, after their actions have concluded, an enemy controlled by the DM takes its turn.
 This goes until all characters in the combat have taken their turn.
 However, sometimes strong enemies may go before the party in certain situations.

 ## Actions